STHobbes/First-FTC/README.md

 ## General Programming Notes

+I'm trying to build example code for each of the traction types listed above.
+The objective is to abstract the operation of the traction to a couple simple methods supporting different drive paradigms, and a couple simple methods that can be used for building the autonomous OpMode; all described later in this section.

 ### Organization

+This repository is organized into 3 main areas:
+* **blocks** - Contains the blocks code downloaded from the blocks programming environment, which can be uploaded to your blocks programming environment.
+There is (or will be) a blocks program for each of the tractions that handles the function of the test program described in **on_bot_java**.
+  The blocks program will have a name like *traction*_drive_example.blk where *traction* is the type of traction, i.e. the blocks program for mecanum wheels will have a name like `mecanum_drive_example.blk`
+* **on_bot_java/java/org/firstinspires/ftc/teamcode/** - The Java code downloaded from the OnBotJava programming environment, which can be uploaded to your OnBotJava programming environment.
+For each traction, there will be 2 programs that come directly from the blocks program:
+  * ***Traction*DriveExampleOrig.java** - The blocks file as it was automatically translated to Java by the block programming environment with minor problems (usually variable types) fixed.
+  * ***Traction*DriveExample.java** - A cleanup of *Traction*DriveExampleOrig.java to follow better Java
+    programming practices.

+  Then there will be a more Java approach that pulls the common drive functionality into a base class
+  * ***Traction*Base.java** - a base class for the *traction*.

+  Then there will test and autonomous programs that can be run using any of the *Traction*Base.java classes as it's base class (a one line change), all currently supported *traction*s are included in commented code.
+  * **TractionTest** - Implements a number of different driver control paradigms to help you in determining which is the best match for your competition and driver.
+Implements buttons that run autonomous move and rotate functions to help you calibrate and tune the variables that control your traction.
+  * **TractionAuto** - A simple autonomous program that should move your robot along the same path regardless of the traction you use.
+* **ftc_app/java/org/firstinspires/ftc/teamcode/** - focuses on demonstrating how you can make the drive a component using an interface.
+I find this approach more flexible as a class can implement many interfaces while class can only extend a single class.
+This is specifically useful when I have multiple robots (both a prototype and a competition robot) and I want to work on and test my competition programming using either robot.
+The key here is that we define an interface to the drive, and a class implementing that interface for any physical drive (a traction component for that drive).
+In the competition or test programs we simply load the correct traction component for the robot, and the robot should do the same thing regardless of the base.
+  * **ITraction.java** - The interface for a traction component.
+This is simplified from the **on_bot_java** in that there are minimal methods: `initialize()` and `postStartInitialize()` for traction initialization; `supportsSideways()` for capability; `setSpeeds()` and `setTankSpeeds()` for setting motor speeds in ether driver or autonomous control; and `move()` and `rotate()` and autonomous traction operations.
+  * **TractionBase.java** - A base implementation that has the acceleration-deceleration ramp method, and default implementations of `supportsSideways()` and `move()` for a simple traction that supports forward-backward motion and not sideways.

+  Then there will test and autonomous programs that can be run using any of the ITraction.java implementations as the traction is loaded at initialization (a one line change), all currently supported ITraction implementations are included in commented code.
+  * **TractionTest** - Implements a number of different driver control paradigms to help you in determining which is the best match for your competition and driver.
+Implements buttons that run autonomous move and rotate functions to help you calibrate and tune the variables that control your traction.
+  * **TractionAuto** - A simple autonomous program that should move your robot along the same path regardless of the traction you use.

 ### The control mode paradigm

 Most simple programming examples use *tank* mode where the right and left stick Y are directly mapped to the left and